Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Atrial fibrillation adversely affects the quality of life of millions of people, resulting in significant morbidity and mortality and health care costs.
 Our CE feature, Atrial Fibrillation: Updated Management Guidelines and Nursing Implications,” reviews the recently updated guideline for the management of atrial fibrillation and stresses how nursing intervention in patient education and transition of care can improve outcomes.
 This feature offers 3 CE credits to those who take the test that follows the article.

-Epilepsy is a serious neurologic disease that affects around 2.2 million people in the U.S. Epilepsy Update, Part 1: Refining Our Understanding of a Complex Disease, the first in a two-part CE series, discusses new research on the causes of epilepsy, new definitions that are changing the ways we evaluate the disease, and […]
+Epilepsy is a serious neurologic disease that affects around 2.2 million people in the U.S. Epilepsy Update, Part 1: Refining Our Understanding of a Complex Disease, the first in a two-part CE series, discusses new research on the causes of epilepsy, new definitions that are changing the ways we evaluate the disease, and the psychosocial […]

 A Nurse Ethicist’s Analysis of a Recent Nursing Home Sexual Consent Case